 sudo apt-get install mariadb-server

-Once the installation finished, the service will start automatically.
+Once the installation is finished, the service will start automatically.

 From here onwards, it will be assumed that MariaDB was used.
 When MySQL was used instead, the commands that follow